econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 ## Market Symbol Resolution

-The `marketMetadataMap` data is static data passed from a server component to the chart component before it's rendered.
+The `registeredMarketMap` data is data managed by the event store.
+Since changes to the zustand state don't cause re-renders if we retrieve it through a getter, we `get()` the registered market map and search all registered market symbol data with it.
 This data contains all currently registered market's symbol bytes, emoji symbols, and market addresses.
-These are the uniquely identifiable values for each market registered when the server component initially fetches data.
+These are the uniquely identifiable values for each market registered.

-We can supplement this data with an asynchronous fetch in the form of a React server action to search for and/or resolve market symbols that are created after the initial render of the chart component, since `searchSymbols` and `resolveSymbol` are both asynchronous functions inside the [datafeed].
+We update this state data with WebSocket updates and any time the current user registers a market.
+It's also fetched from the server component initially- thus we have a full and up to date picture of the currently registed markets.

 This data facilitates searching for market data in the search bar in the Chart component.